Maycon1993/Devices-docs/surface/enable-surface-keyboard-for-windows-pe-deployment.md

 # How to enable a Surface Laptop keyboard, Surface Pro Keyboard, or Surface Pro Type Cover during Windows deployment

-This article provides information necessary to enable the keyboard and trackpad on some Surface devices when using a Windows deployment process like System Center Configuration Manager (SCCM) operating system deployment (OSD), or other deployment methodologies.
+This article provides information necessary to enable the keyboard and trackpad on some Surface devices when using a Windows deployment process like System Center Configuration Manager (SCCM) operating system deployment (OSD) or other deployment tools.

 > [!TIP]
 > When using keyboard drivers for Surface Laptop 2 and Surface Laptop 3 in the same Windows PE boot instance, you might need to manually reset the firmware if the keyboard or touchpad don’t work in Windows PE: